-The library appreciates the fact that staff sometimes needs to stay past the end of their shift due to circumstances beyond their control.
-If that time equals or exceeds 7 minutes, then employees may claim that time on their time sheets.
-06.20.01,10.17.12
+Generally speaking, employees should begin and end their work periods as close to the actual scheduled time as possible.
+Staff may occasionally need to stay past the end of their shift due to circumstances beyond their control, e.g., late-staying patrons.
+If that time equals or exceeds 7 minutes, employees may claim that time as paid work time.
+06.20.01/10.17.12